Electronic Visit Verification (EVV) Website

 As of January 1, 2021 and in response to a federal mandate known as the 21st Century Cures Act, the AHCCCS program will begin using an Electronic Visit Verification (EVV) system for selected home and community-based services.
 The legislation outlines key data points that must be collected and electronically verified, but states create their own systems and decide how to gather and report data, as well as whether to include additional compliance rules.

 AHCCCS is using EVV to help ensure, track and monitor timely service delivery and access to care for members.
 This means AHCCCS wants to use EVV to make sure members get the service that they need when they need them.
-AHCCCS’ contracted vendor, Sandata Technologies LLC, will deliver the EVV system and associated devices, as well as provide system orientation and training to providers.
+AHCCCS’ contracted vendor, Sandata Technologies LLC, will deliver the EVV system and associated devices, as well as provider system orientation and training to providers.

 Many agency providers will use the EVV system provided by Sandata.
 However, some agency providers may choose to use an alternate EVV system, which is permissible if they meet the business requirements and alternate data collection specifications found in the following documents: